 - Member- Save Our Manatees of Volusia County

 - To the late Georgia O’Keefe – famous artist, pioneering woman, and ‘mother of American Modernism’.

-- To my daughter Jennifer Rice Collins – who shares my love of interior design, painting, organic cooking and family road trips.
-Her dedication to family helps keep us close across wherever we are.
+- To my daughter Jennifer Rice Collins – who shares my love of interior design, organic cooking and family road trips.

 - To my brother Steve Shute – a true ‘Cowboy’, sustainable farmer, entrepreneur, and fellow Disney fan.
 Steve always remains a source of creative inspiration to me.